Q: Don’t all children with disabilities receive some sort of government cash benefit?

 Q: I read about a man who died while waiting to get Social Security Disability benefits.
 Do adult children who are indisputably disabled also have to wait?

 A: No. Those found medically eligible for adult Childhood Disability Benefits are not subject to the same five-month waiting period that most disabled workers must endure even if they win their case right away.
 CDB recipients are subject to the same 24-month waiting period for Medicare eligibility.
 (Only claimants suffering from end-stage renal disease or ALS [Lou Gehrig's disease] are spared that waiting period.)
 Medicaid, with its income and asset guidelines, is available during this period for those who have no assets or who have proper special needs estate plans in place.
 Insurance under the Affordable Care Act may also be an option.

 Q: My aunt is trying to transfer her assets to her disabled adult son so that Medicaid will pay for her own nursing home care.
 Can she do this without being penalized?

 A: Yes, although those in this situation should consult an elder law attorney so they fully understand the repercussions of such a gift.
 Along with a few other exceptions, a disabled adult child is the only adult child to whom the elder can transfer assets without suffering a transfer penalty or period of ineligibility for Medicaid.
 Warning: While this transfer may qualify the elder for nursing home Medicaid, an outright gift may disrupt the benefits of the disabled child unless special planning, usually involving a Medicaid-payback trust, is undertaken.
-In this way, an elderly parent’s own assets can be used to give them peace of mind about how their disabled child will fare after the parent’s incapacity or death.
+In this way, an elderly parent’s own assets can be used to give him or her peace of mind about how the elderly parent's disabled child will fare after the parent’s incapacity or death.